Click Here to View the Draft Comprehensive Plan and Provide Feedback

 Mr. Sullivan reported:

-Mr. Scott absent.
+Mr. Scott reported:

 Ms. Duvall reported: